cahyosubroto/cahyosubroto.github.io/src/getting-started/quickstart.md

 ### Step 2: Defining Data Models and Streams

-The next step is to define a data model with database migrations.
+A data model can be defined through database migrations.
 Database migration is used to apply changes to the database schema, including tables, views, streams, etc. Zillabase supports the following features for database migration:

 - The Zillabase CLI migration command helps users create an empty migration file that can later be modified to define data models and streams.
 - The migration file format is in SQL format, which is compatible with PostgreSQL syntax.